 Program at Los Alamos National Labs.
 After five years at Oueens College, City University of New York, she moved to Iowa.
-Her research interests are in physical manipulation of electrocatalysis as by ultrasound in a thin layer and by modifying electrodes with various materials that include magnetic microparticles and algae. these and Leddy models electrochemical systems through transport, kinetics, and thermodynamics. fundamental research maps to advanced electrochemical energy technologies.
+Her research interests are in physical manipulation of electrocatalysis as by ultrasound in a thin layer and by modifying electrodes with various materials that include magnetic microparticles and algae. these and Leddy models other electrochemical systems through transport, kinetics, and thermodynamics.
+Her fundamental research maps to advanced electrochemical energy technologies.
 Together with her group, Leddy holds 26 US patents.
-Leddy has served as Treasurer and President of the Society for Electroanalytical Chemistry.
-For ECS, she has served as Chair the Physical and Analytical Electrochemistry Division, Society Secretary, and Vice President.
+Leddy has served as treasurer and president of the Society for Electroanalytical Chemistry.
+For ECS, she has served as chair of the Physical and Analytical Electrochemistry Division, Society secretary, and vice president.
 She is a Fellow of The Electrochemical Society and featured on ECS trading card #30.